haya3218/FunkinChaos/README.md

 2. Follow instructions to install the application properly.
 3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.
 4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
+5. Run `haxelib install linc_luajit` to install lua library. (will be used later)
-5. Optional: - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` to update Flixel-Addons.
+6. Optional: - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` to update Flixel-Addons.
 This fixes the transition bug for zoomed out stage cameras.

 You should have everything ready for compiling the game!
 Follow the guide below to continue!